-They finished off the trifecta today when it was announced that the Chicago Bears had successfully traded for Khalil Mack, who they had put as a favorite to land him at +300 on August 17th – two weeks before the actual trade.
-That same day they put up the general prop wager of “Will the Raiders trade Mack before November 1st” with a “Yes” paying -500, and the “No” paying +350, so clearly these guys know what they’re talking about.
-Sometimes.
+They finished off the trifecta today when it was announced the Chicago Bears had successfully traded for Khalil Mack, who they had put as a favorite to land him at +300 on August 17th, two weeks before the actual trade.
+That same day they put up a general prop wager of

-The Head Bookmaker at MB went on a Twitter rampage of re-tweets and “I-told-ya-so’s” for the better part of the day once the news had been released, rubbing his insider knowledge in the faces of all who had doubted him.
-The cherry on top of their sundae was the fact that they had also posted the over/under on Mack’s new contract, which turned out to be exactly on the nose at $90,000,000, which is a new NFL record.
+After the news broke, MyBookie Head Oddsmaker, David Strauss, went on a Twitter rampage of re-tweets and “I-told-ya-so’s” for the better part of the day, rubbing his insider knowledge in the faces of all who had doubted him.
+The cherry on top was the fact they had also posted the over/under on Mack’s new contract, which turned out to be exactly on the nose at $90,000,000, which is a new NFL record.
 Unbelievable.

-This follows two other predictions about pro player movements that MyBookie made this summer which also came true.
-First they made the Toronto Raptors the solid favorites to land Kawhi Leonard when it was obvious that the Spurs were going to trade him.
-Many on social media chastised the sportsbook for their lines at the time, but MyBookie got the last laugh when Leonard was shipped north of the border shortly after.
+This follows two other predictions about pro player movements “MB” made this summer which also came true.
+First they made the Toronto Raptors solid favorites to land Kawhi Leonard when it was obvious the Spurs were going to trade him.
+Many on social media chastised them for their opinion at the time, but they got the last laugh when Leonard was shipped north of the border shortly after.

-A few weeks before this they had put the Los Angeles Lakers at -5000 to land Lebron James in the offseason, again receiving the jeers of the Twitterverse who thought that the line was way off and over-inflated.
-At the time, many thought that Lebron would stay in the East with the Celtics or Sixers, or even stay on with the Cavs.
-Well, we all know how things ended up and that’s another check in MB’s win column – but how long can their “Nostradamus-esque” streak of predictions last?
+A few weeks before this they had the Los Angeles Lakers at -5000 to land Lebron James in the offseason, again receiving jeers from “Twitterverse”, who thought the line was way off and over-inflated.
+Many thought Lebron would stay in the East with the Celtics or Sixers, or even stay on with the Cavs.
+Well, we all know how things ended up and that’s another check in Strauss’ win column, but how long can his “Nostradamus-esque” streak of predictions last?

-Anyone looking to get in on what’s sure to be a full NFL season of ridiculous prop wagers and fat futures lines can visit MyBookie.ag now and sign up for a free account.
-The good news is that even if you never bet a dime with them you’re still guaranteed to be entertained by their bookmakers’ foolishness.
+Anyone looking to get in on what’s sure to be a season full of ridiculous NFL prop wagers at MyBookie.ag can visit now to sign up for an account.
+The good news is that even if you never bet a dime with them you’re still guaranteed to be entertained by their bookmakers’ silliness.